Stroma, Scotland: Decline and abandonment

 The Sinclairs of Mey sold their portion of the island to Colonel F. B. Imbert-Terry in 1929, who sold it in turn to John Hoyland, an umbrella manufacturer from Yorkshire, in 1947.
 Hoyland also acquired the remaining island estate of the Sinclairs of Freswick, uniting Stroma for a reported cost of £4,000.
 His tenure coincided with the final collapse of the island's population.
 As the tenants left, Hoyland put Stroma on the market but found no buyers.
 A Caithness councilman suggested various schemes for Stroma, including establishing a naturist resort and using it as a site for a crematorium, but the council rejected suggestions that it should take on responsibility for the island.
 As the population left, the local economy disintegrated; there were no longer enough able-bodied men to man the fishing boats, and the remaining facilities on the island were closed down for lack of custom.
 The last store on the island, the Scottish Cooperative Wholesale Society shop, closed in 1956.
-Only three families, numbering 16 people in total, were left by 1957; that year, the island's school closed, by which time it only had two pupils.
+Only three families, numbering 16 people in total, were left by 1957; that year, the island's school closed, by which time it had only two pupils.
 The Post Office closed in 1958 when the family which operated it left for the mainland.